An analytic approach for holographic entanglement entropy at (quantum) criticality: Soliton backgrounds

 We show the regulated area as a function of the length for soliton geometries with three different choices of $d$, as estimated by the formulas~\eqref{eq:solfinal}, in Fig.~\ref{fig:LvsA_soliton}.
 Following notation in Figs.~\ref{fig:breakdown_neutral} and~\ref{fig:breakdown_ext}, the thick solid curves give the full result for the connected surface and dashed curves show the result using only the NB expression.
 The dotted horizontal lines are the results for the disconnected surface, given by

+There are two branches\footnote{{The terminology here should be understood such that the stable solution is the global minimum in the Ryu-Takayanagi description, whereas the unstable solution is only a local minimum and should be discarded when evaluating the final result.}} of the connected solution, ``stable'' and ``unstable''.
+The stable solutions in Fig.~\ref{fig:LvsA_soliton} are shown by the nearly vertical curves which enter from the bottom of the plot.
+For small $L$, this stable solution coincides with the NB contribution (dashed curves) for each $d$, as expected in this region.
+The unstable solutions are shown by the nearly horizontal curves which lie above the disconnected results (the disconnected results are marked by the dotted lines).
+The total results and the NB contribution mismatch for the unstable branch because the turning point enters the NH region.

-Note that the curves for the connected contributions are above the disconnected line in Fig.~\ref{fig:LvsA_soliton} except for the parts at low values of $L$, where only the NB term contributes in our approach.
-That is, the details in the connected solution, including the behavior near the turning point and the wiggles in the nearly horizontal branch in the figure, are irrelevant for the final result, because the final result for the entanglement entropy is given by the solution with lowest area.
+Only the stable branch of the connected solution and the disconnected solution contribute to the final result for the entanglement entropy.
+The details in the unstable branch of the connected solution, including the behavior near the turning point and the wiggles in the nearly horizontal branch in the figure, are irrelevant for the final result.